ColleSerre/SchoolArchives/English/The Tempest.md

 2. Ferdinand
 3. Miranda sounds apologetic for the treatment Ferdinand is getting from her father Prospero
 4. A contemporary interpretation would be that Prospero is making fun of Miranda when he could be threatened by his daughter's feelings for Ferdinand (who he still believes is a spy)
-5. Ferdinand is
+5. Ferdinand
+6. Miranda
+7. Prospero aside, why is he saying this aside ?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2OTM2OTExOSwtODY4ODY1OTYxLDE4MT
-E2MDQ1NDcsLTIwNzMzNjcxNiwxNTA2MjY2NjQ4LC01NzI4MTQ4
-MjYsLTE2MzIwNDg4NjcsLTE1MDE2MTMyODAsLTU2ODkwMDY0MF
-19
+eyJoaXN0b3J5IjpbLTIxMTA4OTY5NzcsLTg2ODg2NTk2MSwxOD
+ExNjA0NTQ3LC0yMDczMzY3MTYsMTUwNjI2NjY0OCwtNTcyODE0
+ODI2LC0xNjMyMDQ4ODY3LC0xNTAxNjEzMjgwLC01Njg5MDA2ND
+BdfQ==
 -->